Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ### Horror

-Serifs within horror movie posters are extremely common, especially the font Trajan.
-The thin edges help create an eerie feeling.
-However, to add another element of fear, the typography is usually in dark colours such as black and red.
+Serifs within horror movie posters are extremely powerful, commonly in the typeface Trajan, with the thin edges helping create an eerie feeling.
+To add another element of fear, the typography is usually in dark colours such as black and red which are subconciously linked with darkness and blood.
 Shadows are additionally added to create forbidding tones.

 ![](../uploads/sinister-movie-poster.jpeg "Sinster Poster")